ForNeVeR/PascalABC.NET.SDK/README.md

 Other (non-main) `.pas` files may be added as `<Compile>` items, which are only used to track incremental compilation dependencies.

+### References

+All the assembly references are resolved during build and written to a generated module `References_Generated` by default.
+This means that your main module should add `uses References_Generated` to access the referenced assemblies.

 ### Properties

 You can change the following properties in your project file to customize the SDK behavior.